AI-native feedback workflows

 Use the tool that keeps feedback close to product work.

-Product and engineering teams that use Codex, Cursor, Claude Code, or other agents and want customer feedback to become implementation context.
+Product and engineering teams that use Codex, Cursor, Claude Code, or other agents and want agents to work from real customer feedback.

 Can agents read feedback without scraping private dashboards?